darnir/dotfiles/README.md

 ========

-This repository contains a collection of various configuration files that are used to customize my ArchLinux system.
+This repository contains a collection of various configuration files that are used to customize my Arch Linux system.
 These files can be freely copied and used by anybody who wishes to do so.
 I however take no responsibility for the effects of doing so.